Joint-assessment Outline

 OpenFGA is an authorization/ permission engine that secures sensitive information including users of the systems referenced by the permission model as well as permissions and access levels for each.
 Attackers may have multiple motivations including:

-• Tampering with data to assign or elevate permissions
+• Tampering with data to assign, elevate permissions or remove access to authorized users

-• Studying the data to understand the technology landscape
+• Studying the data to understand the application design and operation for further attack steps

 • Denial of service by rendering OpenFGA unable to respond to auth requests